alisalman110/VBPtest/VBP/Design_Structures/D_Veeam_Components/D_Wan_accelerator/wan_accelerator.md

 # Veeam WAN Accelerator

-Introduction and see link at bottom of page

 By combining multiple technologies such as network compression, multi-threading, dynamic TCP window size, variable block size deduplication and global caching, WAN acceleration provides sufficient capability when the network bandwidth is low or limited when performing Backup Copy and Replication jobs.
 This technology is specifically designed to accelerate Veeam job.
 Any other WAN acceleration technology should be disabled for Veeam traffic.